-Poweramp v3 Project Update 04/24/2017As you may be aware, the Poweramp developer has been working hard on an updated material design user interface for Poweramp v3 which required a full ground-up rebuild of the code.
-It is hoped this will be ready for final beta-testing by the end of the May/early June.
-See forum thread for more details and to discuss.
+Poweramp v3 Project Update 04/24/2017As you may be aware, the Poweramp developer has been working hard on an updated material design user interface for Poweramp v3 which required a full ground-up rebuild of the code and is taking some time to get to a beta-test stage.
+See the forum thread for more details and to discuss.

 Search the Community